mrmans0n/compose-rules/docs/rules.md

 ### Do not use inherently mutable types as parameters

-This practice follows on from the 'Hoist all the things' item above, where we said that state flows down.
-It might be tempting to pass mutable state down to a function to mutate the value.
+This follows from the "Hoist all the things" rule above.
+While it might be tempting to pass mutable state down to a function, this is an anti-pattern that breaks unidirectional data flow.
+Mutations are events that should be modeled as lambda callbacks in the function API.

-This is an anti-pattern though as it breaks the pattern of state flowing down, and events firing up.
-The mutation of the value is an event which should be modelled within the function API (a lambda callback).

-There are a few reasons for this, but the main one is that it is very easy to use a mutable object which does not trigger recomposition.
-Without triggering recomposition, your composables will not automatically update to reflect the updated value.
+The main issue is that mutable objects often don't trigger recomposition.
+Without recomposition, your composables won't automatically update to reflect the new value.

-Passing `ArrayList<T>` or `ViewModel` are common examples of this (but not limited to those types).
+Common examples include passing `ArrayList<T>` or `ViewModel`, but this applies to any mutable type.

 !!! info ""